rasterradio/Kumite/README.md

 Blocking in *Kumite* is automatic and will succeed if the player is not attacking, dashing, or evading while in the correct stance.
 Kumite does not have chip damage.
 If one player holds the joystick ![Joystick Up](/images/c_8.gif) to strike high, the other player must be holding the joystick ![Joystick Up](/images/c_8.gif) in the high stance to block the strike.

-After a successful block the blocker will have a frame advantage if a normal attack was blocked, and a frame disadvantage if a Power Attack or Circular Attack was blocked.
+After a successful block the defender will have a frame advantage if a normal attack was blocked, and a frame disadvantage if a Power Attack or Circular Attack was blocked.

 If an attack is active for multiple frames, as long as the first frame is correctly blocked, the defending player will stay in the correct stance for the duration of the attack regardless of joystick input.